 Figure 4.2.2.7.2-1: NF service consumer requesting to remove retrieval subscription for data or analytics

 The NF service consumer shall invoke the Nadrf_DataManagement_RetrievalUnsubscribe service operation to remove a retrieval subscription for data or analytics.
-The NF service consumer shall send an HTTP DELETE request with "{apiRoot}/nadrf-datamanagement/v1/data-retrieval-subscriptions/{subscriptionId}" as Resource URI representing an "Individual ADRF Data Retrieval Subscription" resource, as shown in figure 4.2.2.7.2-1, step 1, where "{subscriptionId}" is the identifier of the existing data retrieval subscription that is to be deleted.
+The NF service consumer shall send an HTTP DELETE request with "{apiRoot}/nadrf-datamanagement/<apiVersion>/data-retrieval-subscriptions/{subscriptionId}" as Resource URI representing an "Individual ADRF Data Retrieval Subscription" resource, as shown in figure 4.2.2.7.2-1, step 1, where "{subscriptionId}" is the identifier of the existing data retrieval subscription that is to be deleted.

-Upon the reception of an HTTP DELETE request with "{apiRoot}/nadrf-datamanagement/v1/data-retrieval-subscriptions/{subscriptionId}" as Resource URI, if the ADRF successfully processed and accepted the received HTTP DELETE request, the ADRF shall:
+Upon the reception of an HTTP DELETE request with "{apiRoot}/nadrf-datamanagement/<apiVersion>/data-retrieval-subscriptions/{subscriptionId}" as Resource URI, if the ADRF successfully processed and accepted the received HTTP DELETE request, the ADRF shall:

 - remove the corresponding subscription;